saidsabri010/AFP-Team1-2021/Documents/System_Design.md

 A high level summary that every engineer at the company should understand and use to decide if it's useful for them to read the rest of the doc.
 It should be 3 paragraphs max.

+## Goals

+describe the user-driven impact of your project ' where your user might be another engineering team or even another technical system specify how to measure success using metrics ' bonus points if you can link to a dashboard that tracks those metrics Non-Goals are equally important to describe which problems you won't be fixing so everyone is on the same page.

 ## Design
 Page planning: